synw/django-presence/README.md

 	"channels":["site1_public", "site2_public", "site3_public"]
 }
   ```

-Option 1 is to set a cronjob on ``presence/go/centpres``, and you don't need any async backend.
-Option 2 is to use the async backend to trigger the updates: in settings.py:
+To enable the go worker: in settings.py:

   ```python
 PRESENCE_GLOBAL_WORKER = True
   ```

+Note: this method is faster than the python task and is recommended even if there is only one site to update.

+Option 1 is to set a cronjob on ``presence/go/centpres``, and you don't need any async backend.

+Option 2 is to use the async backend to trigger the updates.

 The default async backend is Celery.